commonhaus/commonhaus.github.io/site/about/index.md

 - about
 ---

-The Commonhaus Foundation champions the growth and stability of open-source projects by fostering a community where developers, contributors, and users support each other.
-Together, we ensure the sustainable development of essential open-source libraries and frameworks.
+The Commonhaus Foundation champions the growth and stability of open source projects by fostering a community where developers, contributors, and users support each other.
+Together, we ensure the sustainable development of essential open source libraries and frameworks.

 ## Our guiding principles

-By embodying these principles, the Commonhaus Foundation aims to provide a nurturing home for open-source projects, where innovation is celebrated, collaboration is encouraged, and long-term success is achieved.
+By embodying these principles, the Commonhaus Foundation aims to provide a nurturing home for open source projects, where innovation is celebrated, collaboration is encouraged, and long-term success is achieved.

 - **Honor project and community identity**